 11. What arrangements are in place for pastoral and welfare support?

-There are many people within the Department who can assist with pastoral and welfare support, such as the academic Mentor, Course Director, and the Director of Graduate Studies.
+There are many people within the Department who can assist with pastoral and welfare support, such as the Course Director, Course Staff and the Director of Graduate Studies.
 Any pastoral or welfare issues arising will be dealt with by a coordinated effort involving the Department and the relevant college.

 There is an extensive framework of support for graduates within each college.
 Your college will allocate to you a College Advisor from among its Senior Members, usually in a cognate subject, who will arrange to see you from time to time and whom you may contact for additional advice and support on academic and other matters.
 In college you may also approach the Tutor for Graduates and/or the Senior Tutor for advice.
 The Tutor for Graduates is a fellow of the college with particular responsibility for the interests and welfare of graduate students.
 In some colleges, the Senior Tutor will also have the role of Tutor for Graduates.
 Each college will also have other named individuals who can offer individual advice.
 The University also has a professionally staffed confidential Student Counselling Service, which offers assistance with personal, emotional, social, and academic problems.